liferay/liferay-plugins/README.markdown

 chapter of Liferay's [Development Guide](http://www.liferay.com/documentation/liferay-portal/6.1/development) explains how to create, build, and deploy your plugins.
 Follow the instructions in this section to build and deploy any of the existing SDK plugins quickly.

-**Quick Start Steps**

 For demonstration purposes, let's pretend your user name is *joe* and you have a Liferay instance bundled with Apache Tomcat running in your `/home/joe/`